rian-dolphin/doc2dict/doc2dict/docs/docs/whitepaper.md

-# High Speed Algorithmic Parsing
+# High Speed Document Algorithmic Parsing

 ## Abstract
 Parsing documents that are human readable into machine readable form is difficult due to under the hood variation.
 Here is my attempt at providing a fast, robust generalized approach, that can be easily modified to account for variation in documents.